 The third and perhaps more subtle initiative involved the concurrent planning of a separate event: an international conference on cosmic rays, scheduled for September 1949 in Como, Alessandro Volta's birthplace, to celebrate the 150\textsuperscript{th} anniversary of the invention of the Voltaic pile.
 This conference was sponsored by the second IUPAP topical commission established in 1947, the Commission on Cosmic Rays.
-From its inception, the conference was envisioned to complement an IUPAP-sponsored international congress in Basel, so that the joint venture could attract to Como many ``world-famous non-Italian scientists."\footnote{Minutes of the SIF General Assembly, November 9, 1948, ASIF.} Especially notable was the anticipated attendance of Enrico Fermi, who had never returned to Europe after leaving Italy in 1938~\cite{LaNazione}.
-Given Fermi's planned visit to Italy and Europe, the SIF Council regarded the Como conference as potentially surpassing the Florence conference in significance and scope.
-By the end of 1948, SIF began collaborating with IUPAP on both the Florence and Como conferences, enhancing their mutual impact and showcasing the Italian physics community as exceptionally active in hosting IUPAP-affiliated international scientific gatherings.
-The strategic linkage and synergy between these two conferences, as revealed in Polvani's uncatalogued correspondence stored in the SIF archives, underscore their integral role in the broader strategy to internationalize Italian physics, with IUPAP serving as a key global partner during this period.\footnote{See, numerous documents dated 1948/49 in Polvani-ASIF.}
+From its inception, the conference was envisioned to complement an IUPAP-sponsored international congress in Basel, so that the joint venture could attract to Como many ``world-famous non-Italian scientists."\footnote{``Minutes of the SIF General Assembly, November 9, 1948,'' ASIF.} Especially notable was the anticipated attendance of Enrico Fermi, who had never returned to Europe after leaving Italy in 1938~\citep{LaNazione}.
+Given Fermi's planned visit to Italy and Europe, the SIF Council regarded the Como conference as potentially surpassing the Florence conference in significance and scope.\footnote{During his 1949 trip, Fermi gave a number of lectures on atomic physics in Milan and Rome.
+For the English translation of of these lectures with commentaries, see~\citep{tucciEnricoFermiLectures2024}.} By the end of 1948, SIF began collaborating with IUPAP on both the Florence and Como conferences, enhancing their mutual impact and showcasing the Italian physics community as exceptionally active in hosting IUPAP-affiliated international scientific gatherings.
+The strategic linkage and synergy between these two conferences, as revealed in Polvani's uncatalogued correspondence stored in the SIF archives, indicate their integral role in the broader strategy to internationalize Italian physics, with IUPAP serving as a key partner during this period.\footnote{See, numerous documents dated 1948/49 in Polvani-ASIF.}